-AQA AS Psychology can someone mark my answer please?Watch
+AQA AS Psychology can someone mark my answer please?Watch this thread

 Question: "Psychologists have investigated secure and insecure attachment in young children."